 - 82/95” height adjustable systems ship pre-assembled in two sections to allow final assembly in under 10 minutes.
 Uncrating: 30 minutes.

-For customers looking to build a lightboard on a budget, our DIY Component kits have been a popular option.
+For customers looking to build a lightboard on a budget, our DIY Component kits were historically a popular option.
 Commercial glass is then sourced locally.
 (Read more about glass).

-While we’ve seen some reasonably well constructed custom builds, if accounting for all time included, this is typically a relatively expensive option without the associated quality that either our complete lightboard options or DIY component kits would provide.
+If you are accounting for all time included, a custom built lightboard this is typically a more expensive option without the associated quality that either our complete lightboard options or DIY component kits would provide.